Panch Prayag: Rudraprayag

 At Rudra Prayag (30.2878°N 78.9787°E) the Alaknanda meets the Mandakini River.
-The confluence is named after god Shiva, who is also known as Rudra.
-According to a widely narrated legend, Shiva performed the Tandava here, Tandava is a vigorous dance that is the source of the cycle of creation, preservation and dissolution.
+There is a temple situated above confluence named after god Shiva, who is also known as Rudra.
+According to a widely narrated legend, Shiva performed the Tandava here.
+The Tandava is a vigorous dance that is the source of the cycle of creation, preservation and dissolution.
 Shiva also played his favourite musical instrument the Rudra veena here.
 By playing the Veena, he enticed god Vishnu to his presence and converted him to water.

-Another legend narrates that sage Narada had become conceited by his Veena playing skills.
-The gods requested Krishna in order to set things right.
-Krishna told Narada that Shiva and his consort Parvati were impressed by his musical talent.
-Narada was taken in by the praise and immediately set out to meet Shiva in the Himalayas.
-On the way at Rudra Prayag, he met several beautiful damsels called raginis (musical notes) who were disfigured and the reason for such disfigurement was squarely attributed to Narada playing his Veena.
-Hearing this, Narada felt humbled and surrendered before Shiva and decided to devote himself to learning music as disciple of Shiva.
+Another legend narrates that sage Narada performed penance here to gain musical talent.
+Narad eventually pleased Shiva who taught Narad music.

 According to another legend, the consort of Shiva - Sati was reborn as Parvati as the daughter of Himalaya, after she self-immolated herself in protest of the insult of Shiva.
 In spite of Himalaya's protests, Parvati performed rigorous penance to get the boon of becoming Shiva's wife in the new birth too.

-Temples dedicated to Rudranath (Shiva) and goddess Chamunda are located here.